SteveMHill/ClassificationTool/README.md

 1. Close QGIS, if it is open.
 2. Start the OSGeo4W Shell with admin rights
 3. Enter `call py3_env.bat` to activate the Python 3 environment
-4. Enter `pip3 install pandas geopandas rasterio scikit-learn`
+4. Enter `pip3 install pandas Fiona rasterio scikit-learn`

 #### Install plugin